-Corroborating this numerical evidence is Cannizzaro's refusal to commit to the City Council not to transfer certain children: those with nonviolent offenses, those who are incompetent, or those who have no criminal record.
-The American Psychiatric Association explicitly calls for the prohibition of such transfers.
+Corroborating this numerical evidence is Cannizzaro's refusal to commit to the City Council not to transfer certain children: those with nonviolent offenses, those who are incompetent, or those who have no criminal record.57 The American Psychiatric Association explicitly calls for the prohibition of such transfers.58

 Cannizzaro's remarks to The New Orleans Advocate in March 2015 also confirm that default transfer is his standard practice.
 He stated that for any armed robbery allegation, "adjudication in Criminal District Court is more appropriate."59 Ultimately, all that is important to the district attorney is the alleged crime.
-When making a transfer decision, "[w]e look at the subjective evidence of the risk they pose ... based upon the acts of which they stand accused."60
+When making a transfer decision, "[w]e look at the subjective evidence of the risk they pose ... based upon the acts of which they stand accused."60 all judges, courts, and related agencies handling juvenile, family, and domestic violence cases with the knowledge to improve the lives of the families and children who seek justice."61 The Council has affirmed that "transfer and waiver decisions should only be made on an individual, case-by-case basis, and not on the basis of the statute allegedly violated. . . .
+[Waiver decisions] should be rare and only [occur] after a very thoroughly considered process."62

-This approach is completely out of step with the recommendations of the National Council of Juvenile and Family Court
+This approach is completely out of step with the recommendations of the National Council of Juvenile and Family Court Judges - a widely respected national group whose mission is to "provide